chibisnorlax/acnhbeginners/walkthrough/conclusion.md

 ## **Nook's Cranny upgrade!**
+After making the Nook's Cranny you can upgrade it!
+The upgrade is only unlocked 30 days **after** the construction of the Nook's Cranny!

-- acheivment
+- acheivment (nook miles acheivment)
-  - how long etc
+  - how long etc (30 days)
-- add ons
+- add ons (new things)
-  - new stuff whatnot
+- differences between upgraded and stag 1 nooks cranny

 ## **House upgrades!**